 Introduction

 This form contains a series of questions that need to be answered.
-Please complete ALL the fields in the questionnaire below to produce a conformance statement for your Acceptance Testing process.
-Your completed form should be submitted to the Certification and Verification.
+Please complete ALL the fields in the questionnaire below to produce a conformance statement for your Requirements Definition process.
+Your completed form should be submitted to the Certification and Verification Authority along with your Registration Form.
 Please ensure that you use the current version of the questionnaire.
 See the Guide to the NSI Certification and Verification Program and Guide Supplements for more information.
 Please note that all information in this conformance statement will appear on the public Register of verified practices, except for the name of the Quality Manager.
 Revision History showing the changes in this Conformance Statement from prior versions is contained at the end of this document

 Submitter Information